jointoucan/webpack-browser-extension-plugin/README.md

 In the example above we are setting a few options.

-**autoReload**: This tells the plugin to run the socket server, should only be done in development and when you are watching files.
+- **autoReload**: This tells the plugin to run the socket server, should only be done in development and when you are watching files.

-**backgroundEntry**: This tells the plugin which entry is your background entry.
+- **backgroundEntry**: This tells the plugin which entry is your background entry.
 This is super important because the background entry orchestrates reloading of client scripts.

-**ignoreEntries**: [_Optional_] This tells the plugin which entries to not inject auto reload code into.
-These can be scripts that are short lived or utility scripts.
+- **ignoreEntries** [_Optional_]: This tells the plugin which entries to not inject auto reload code into.
+These can be scripts that are short lived or utility scripts. **default: []**

 ### Structure of entries